 Although the world has become more reliant on technology, libraries still maintain an important role within the Tallahassee community.
 For instance, libraries offer access to technology and resources that some residents may not have access to in their homes.
 Moreover, libraries in Tallahassee offer the following benefits as well:

-- First, they offer free, educational resources to everyone regardless of age, gender, or socioeconomic status
+- They offer free educational resources to everyone regardless of age, gender, or socioeconomic status

-- Second, they provide internet and free workspace for residents
+- They provide internet and free workspace for residents

 Recently, the Leon County officials have spent time touring other libraries around the country.
 They have taken these ideas and put in place a 3-5 year plan to help modernize the local library system, which includes an increase of audiobook rentals, e-book checkouts, and meeting space options.